wal-e/wal-e/README.rst

 * SWIFT_AUTH_VERSION which defaults to 2.
 Some object stores such as Softlayer require version 1.
-* SWIFT_ENDPOINT_TYPE defaults to publicURL, this needs to be set to internalURL on object stores like Rackspace Cloud Files in order to use the internal network
+* SWIFT_ENDPOINT_TYPE defaults to publicURL, this may be set to internalURL on object stores like Rackspace Cloud Files in order to use the internal network

 With the exception of AWS_SECRET_ACCESS_KEY and WABS_ACCESS_KEY, all